lambdaclass/curse_of_mirra_assets/README.md

 Explore the different asset categories available in this repository:

 - **3D Models**
+  - Characters
+    - Muflus ✅
+    - Uma ⏳
+    - D'Agna ⏳
+    - H4ck ⏳
-  - Characters, each with their
+  Each with their
   - Animations:
     - Skill 1
     - Skill 2